DeepakRaya/DeepakRaya.github.io/_posts/2020-06-02-relation-MI-KL-CEloss.md

 * TOC
 {:toc}

-## The intutive defination of Mutual Information
+## The intutive definition of Mutual Information
 will define soon:P
 ## Why is Mutual information important and Maximally informative dimentions

 ## KL divergence and MI
-they both have very close realtion as that of MI ans conditional entropy .......
+they both have very close relation as that of MI and conditional entropy .......

 More to come just getting stated, will come back soon